fishilico/shared/latex/mathematics/polynomial.rst

     \end{itemize}

     To simplify computations, $\deg(0)$ can be defined.
-    Its value needs to satify:
+    Its value needs to satisfy:
     \begin{itemize}
       \item $\deg(0) = \deg(1 + (-1)) \leq \max(\deg(1), \deg(-1)) = 0$
       \item $\forall P \in F[X], \deg(0) = \deg(0P) = \deg(0) + \deg(P)$
     \end{itemize}
-    These two relationships are compatible when extending the defition of $\deg$ with:
+    These two relationships are compatible when extending the definition of $\deg$ with:
     \begin{equation}
       \deg(0) = -\infty
     \end{equation}